mubashir-sultan/to-do-list/README.md

-# to-do-list
+# Building a practical to-do-list to
-To-Do List Application
+To-Do List Application to rival an analog/paper based post-it.